-You may think the following information does not apply to working in a company or running a business, but it does.
+You may think the following information does not apply to an abusive situation, but it does.
 Your attitude decides everything in your life.
 How you will live, how happy you will be is decided by you, not circumstances, but you!
 Have you made choices to have relationships with abusive people, people with narcissistic tenancies?
 Or do you live life according to your standards and your choices.
 Do you control your life?

 I never liked driving over reflectors that divide the highways and tried to steer clear of them.
 I hit them every time.
 I was focused on what I wanted to avoid.
 When I concentrated on the empty areas (which, by the way is not easy) I had better results.